Hopf algebras and homotopy invariants: Examples of -spaces

 This equation has no solution over the integers, proving that $\C P^2$ is not an $S^1S$-space as there is no Hopf algebra isomorphism between $H_*(\Omega\Sigma\C P^2)$ and a Lie-Hopf algebra.
 In this way we have also reproved the classical well known result that the suspension of the Hopf map $S^3\lra S^2$ is not null homotopic.

-\begin{remark} In an analogous way we can prove that no Hopf invariant one complexes are $S^1S$-spaces and as a consequence we see that the suspension of the Hopf map is not null homotopic. \end{remark}
+\begin{rem} In an analogous way we can prove that no Hopf invariant one complexes are $S^1S$-spaces and as a consequence we see that the suspension of the Hopf map is not null homotopic. \end{rem}

 If instead of $\mathbb{C}P^2$ we take $S^2\times S^2$, then the analogous equation to \eqref{lambda} takes the form $1+\lambda=0$ which is solvable over $\coefZ$ by taking $\lambda=-1$.
 Thus there is a change of basis in $H_*(\Omega\Sigma(S^2\times S^2))$ which induces a Hopf algebra isomorphism with a Lie-Hopf algebra.
 Topologically, following the arguments of Subsection~\ref{small}, we also know that $S^2\times S^2$ is an $S^1S$-space, as $\Sigma (S^2\times S^2)\simeq\Sigma^2( S^1\vee S^1\vee S^3)$.